Evangelos Florakis Naval Base explosion: Political repercussions

 Several thousand people upset by the Cypriot government's failure to dispose of the explosives held a demonstration in the capital Nicosia on 12 July.
 A group of about fifty broke away from the demonstration and stormed the grounds of the Presidential Palace, demanding the resignation of Dimitris Christofias, President of Cyprus.
 The breakaway group was almost immediately apprehended by the Cyprus Police, who nonetheless used tear gas ten minutes after the incident had begun in an attempt to disperse the crowds.
 The protests continued into 13 July and 20 people were arrested during the disorder.

 On 19 July, Markos Kyprianou, the Cypriot Foreign Minister, resigned, becoming the second cabinet minister to resign over the explosion.
 On 3 October, Polys Polyviou, the independent state-appointed investigator charged to look into potential responsibility by state and other officials leading to the 11 July blast, released a 643-page document detailing the findings of his investigation, concluding that Cypriot president Dimitris Christofias was mainly to blame for the events that led to the explosion.
 According to the investigation, the president had institutional and very serious personal responsibility for the disaster.
 The investigator said that the attorney-general should look into the possibility that serious crimes—including manslaughter—were committed by all involved, without exception.
-President Christofias rejected the results of the investigation, denied any personal responsibility and accused Mr. Polyviou of exceeding his mandate.
+President Christofias rejected the results of the investigation, denied any personal responsibility and accused Polyviou of exceeding his mandate.